CBIZ

 Domestic Research and Experimental Expenditures

-Domestic research or experimental expenditures incurred in tax years beginning after Dec.
-31, 2024, and before Jan.
-1, 2030, would not be subject to the capitalization requirement under Sec.
-174, but can currently be deducted.
-Taxpayers would have the option to elect to capitalize and amortize these costs.
-Foreign research and experimental expenditures would remain subject to capitalization and amortization over 15 years.
-Notably, expenditures capitalized for domestic research and experimentation may be recovered upon disposition, retirement or abandonment of the project with respect to which they were incurred.
-The proposal would prohibit the same for foreign research and experimental expenditures that were capitalized.
+The OBBBA permanently allows taxpayers to immediately deduct domestic research or experimental expenditures paid or incurred in taxable years beginning after Dec.
+31, 2024.
+Small business taxpayers with annual gross revenues of $31 million or less are permitted to apply the change retroactively to tax years beginning after Dec.
+31, 2021.
+Taxpayers still have the option to elect to capitalize and amortize these costs, if desired.
+However, foreign research and experimental expenditures remain subject to capitalization and amortization over 15 years, as they were under prior law.
+To the extent a taxpayer wants domestic expenditures to remain subject to capitalization, the unamortized balance of such domestic capitalized costs may be recovered upon disposition, retirement, or abandonment of the project with respect to which they were incurred.
+However, the OBBBA prohibits the same for foreign research and experimental expenditures that were capitalized.

-The interest expense deduction limitation under Sec.
-163(j) was originally implemented as part of the Tax Cuts and Jobs Act (TCJA) and imposes a limitation on the deduction of business interest expense to 30% of “adjusted taxable income” (ATI).
+The interest expense deduction limitation under section 163(j) was originally implemented as part of the Tax Cuts and Jobs Act (TCJA) and imposes a limitation on the deduction of business interest expense equal to 30% of “adjusted taxable income” (ATI).
 Through 2021, ATI generally corresponded with EBITDA, but beginning with 2022, it was reduced to EBIT.
-This resulted in a reduction in deductible interest for businesses with meaningful depreciation and amortization deductions.
-The proposal would revert ATI back to EBITDA for tax years beginning after Dec.
-31, 2024, and before Jan.
-1, 2030.
+This reduced the amount of deductible interest for businesses with meaningful depreciation and amortization deductions.
+The OBBBA permanently reverts ATI back to EBITDA for tax years beginning after Dec.
+31, 2024.

 Bonus Depreciation

-The proposal also brings back 100 percent bonus depreciation for qualified property placed in service after Jan.
-19, 2025, and before Jan.
-1, 2030 (Jan.
-31, 2031, for longer production period property and certain aircraft).
-The proposal also includes 100% bonus depreciation for qualified production property, which is defined to include the portion of any nonresidential real property located in the U.S. that is
+The OBBBA permanently allows for 100% bonus depreciation for qualified property (including aircraft) acquired and placed in service after Jan.
+19, 2025, so long as the property was not subject to a written binding contract prior to such date.
+The OBBBA also includes 100% bonus depreciation for qualified production property, which is defined to include the portion of any nonresidential real property located in the U.S. that is:

 • Used by the taxpayer as an integral part of a qualified production activity,